lidanqing-intel/Paddle/python/paddle/fluid/contrib/slim/tests/Investigation_on_accuracy_diff.md

 * interactive, catching exceptions, breakpoints, step by step execution, etc.
 * allows for more thorough analysis of what is happening during the execution.
-* a build with debugging symbols is required (`Debug` or `RelWithDebInfo`), rebuilding debug version is usually slower, Some examples are as shown below: (Tested with GDB 7.6.1)
+* a build with debugging symbols is required (`Debug` or `RelWithDebInfo`), rebuilding debug version is usually slower,

+Some examples are as shown as follows (Tested with GDB 7.6.1)
 ### 4.1 Inspecting Tensor data
 filter is available and initialized Tensor* with shape [64,3,7,7]
 ```